Skip to Content

 Eligible dependents may include your spouse.
 We recognize same-sex and common-law marriages.

-Dependents may also include any biological, step, or adopted children you may have who are unmarried and meet at least one of the requirements listed below.
+Dependents may also include any biological, step, or adopted children you may have who are unmarried and meet at least 1 of the requirements listed below.

-At least one of these must be true for a dependent child:
+At least 1 of these must be true for a dependent child:

 • The child is unmarried and is under 18 years old, or